GrahamDumpleton-abandoned/lab-dropper-operator/workshop/content/exercises/06-multiple-templates.md

 oc get all -o name
 ```

-and you should see deployments and other resources corresponding to both the frontend and backend.
+and you should see deployments and other resources corresponding to both the frontend, called `application`, and the database called `application-database`.

 To delete everything create from all the templates, we only need delete the top level custom resource.